ttuckerm/trendzo-working-5-7-25/comprehensive development plan.md

    - Implement a real-time chat interface using:
      - WebSocket connections for immediate response
      - Conversation state management in Redux
-     - History persistence in Firestore collections
+     - History persistence in Supabase tables
      - Advanced search and filtering capabilities

 2. **Knowledge Extraction Service**: